Olatohun/Olatohun/README.md

-- 👋 Hi, I’m @Olatohun
-- 👀 I aspire to becoming a computational linguist
-- 💞️ I’m looking to collaborate on Natural Language Processing and Machine Learning
-- 📫 How to reach me maryamoyeyiola@gmail.com
+I’m Maryam Oyeyiola, I enjoy carryng out research and learning technical materials.
+I have over a year experience in Data Science and Machine Learning research.
+I have had a lot of practice with Machine Learning algorithms and Data Analysis.

+Open to entry level positions in the fields of Data Science and Machine Learning

 <!---
 Olatohun/Olatohun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.